moonChenHaohui/RichText/readme.md

 **2.realize loadAdapter**
-realize loadAdapter you can replace the loading and error pictures when loading if have pictures.
+realize loadAdapter you can replace the loading and error pictures when loading if textView have pictures.

         richText.setImageLoadAdapter(new HtmlRemoteImageGetter.Adapter() {
             @Override